khaledhosny/ots/docs/DesignDoc.md

 What's OTS?
 ===========

-Sanitiser for OpenType (OTS) is a small library which parses OpenType (TTF/OTF) and WOFF/WOFF2 files (usually from `@font-face`) and attempts to validate and sanitise them.
+Sanitizer for OpenType (OTS) is a small library which parses OpenType (TTF/OTF) and WOFF/WOFF2 files (usually from `@font-face`) and attempts to validate and sanitize them.
 This library is primarily intended to be used with Chromium.
 We hope this reduces the attack surface of the system font libraries.

-What the sanitiser does is as follows:
+What the sanitizer does is as follows:

 1. Parses an original font.
 If the parsing fails, OTS rejects the original font.